kyaw-tun/qa-portfolio/projects/react-native-app.md

 # React Native Mobile Application Project

+## 🔗 Platform & Profile
+- **My Expo Developer Profile:** [Expo Eas Profile](https://expo.dev/accounts/kyawkyawtun)
+- **Tools Used:** React Native, Expo EAS, Postman, Manual Testing Methodologies

+*Note: This was a private client project, so the codebase is not publicly available.*

 ## 📱 Project Overview
 Developed and tested a subscription-based Android application using React Native and Expo.